 If you're anything like me, convenient meals are on repeat this time of year.
-I always have store-bought marinara sauce and pasta on hand for things like stuffed shells and chili mac, but sometimes I crave good ole spaghetti.
+I always have store-bought marinara sauce and pasta on hand for things like stuffed shells and chili mac, but sometimes I crave classic vegetarian spaghetti.

 That's where this one-pot meaty vegetarian spaghetti comes in.
-The pasta cooks in the marinara, resulting in a silky sauce and a weeknight-approved meal.
+The spaghetti cooks directly in the marinara alongside vegetarian ground "meat", resulting in a silky sauce and a weeknight-approved meal.